timer_create(3p) — Linux manual page

 expirations.

 The specified facilities provide for an overrun count.
-The
+The overrun

-the time of the timer_create() function call.
+the timer_create() function call.

 A function is defined to retrieve the overrun count so that an

-application need not allocate static storage to contain the
+application need not allocate static storage to contain the count,

-in user space, associated with the timerid.
-The
+space, associated with the timerid.
+The timer_getoverrun()

-timer_getoverrun() function can then be implemented as a macro
+function can then be implemented as a macro that uses the timerid

-that uses the timerid argument (which may just be a pointer to a
+argument (which may just be a pointer to a user space structure

-user space structure containing the counter) to locate the
+containing the counter) to locate the overrun count with no system

-the count in a system structure at the cost of the extra system
+space by maintaining the count in a system structure at the cost

-call to obtain it.
+of the extra system call to obtain it.

 Timer Expiration Signal Parameters